How do you protect the environment and the communities you visit?

 Award Winning Recognition

 In recognition we are proud to have been awarded 10 top awards for environmental and responsible tourism excellence.
 A Gold award from the Europe's leading tourism green accreditation scheme (Green Tourism Business Scheme), a Gold Award from Keep Edinburgh Clean scheme, the highly acclaimed recognition of being the inaugural winner of the Scottish Thistle Sustainable Tourism award in 2007.
 In 2009 we won the special judges award for "Inspiration" from Scottish Business in the Community and the Vision in Business for the Environment of Scotland (VIBES) Award.
 In 2010 and again in 2012 we were very proud to be awarded a Big Tick from Prince Charles and Business in the Community for Climate Change and Small Company of the Year from Scottish Business in the Community.
 In 2011 we were recognised as Europe’s Outstanding example of a responsible and sustainable tour operator at the International Travel Trade fair in Berlin’s VESTA awards.
-In 2012 we were also named as SME Business of the Year from Scottish Business in the community.
+In 2012 we were also named as SME Business of the Year from Scottish Business in the community and this year we have been awarded a Big Tick from Business in the Community for Rural Action recognising our positive impact on the communities that we support throughout the UK and Ireland.

 Each year we organize a company training day which includes environmental training and volunteering, recent volunteering projects include: